 - Season 1 of Batman: The Telltale Series featured Lady Arkham (actually Vicki Vale) as the Big Bad, with The Penguin and Two-Face as secondary antagonists.
 While The Joker does make an appearance, it's mostly to set him up for a second season, which later materialized as Batman: The Enemy Within.

-- The overarching mystery of The Great Ace Attorney duology centers around a decade-old case regarding a mysterious Jack the Ripper-esque serial killer who murdered his victims with a large attack dog and serves as the inspiration for The Hound of the Baskervilles in-universe.
+- The overarching mystery of the two games, as detailed in The Great Ace Attorney 2: Resolve, centers around a decade-old case regarding a mysterious Jack the Ripper-esque serial killer who murdered his victims with a large attack dog and serves as the inspiration for The Hound of the Baskervilles in-universe.
 Oddly, the killer goes by James Moriarty's dreaded epithet, the Professor, rather than Stapleton.
 The killer in question is neither Moriarty nor Stapleton—at least in name.
 While the man committing the murders was Klint van Zieks, the deceased husband of Lady Baskerville, he did so at the direction of Moriarty's expy, Lord Chief Justice Stronghart, who serves as the game's Big Bad.

-- The first season of Transformers: Animated focused on human villains and lesser-known Decepticons like Lockdown and Blitzwing.
+- The first season of Transformers: Animated focused on human villains, as well as the lesser-known Blackarachnia and Blitzwingnote , and newly-created Decepticon loyalist Lugnut and bounty hunter Lockdown.
 The season ended with the return of Starscream and Megatron getting his own body after spending the series as just a head, and they became the forefront antagonists of the rest of the series.

 - The Batman contains a non-villainous example.
 Season 3 introduced Batgirl as Batman’s sidekick, before his most iconic sidekick Robin debuts in season 4.